BlastSlimey/SonicRushAP/assembly changes.md

 - 022c4765 sol emeralds, as bits
 - 022c4766 f-zone, point w, extra zone cleared flag, as bits (in that order)
 - 022c4767 Sidekick showing, as bits (first Tails, then Cream)
-- 022c476f Save data initialization flag for client, has to stay 0x6b
+- ~~022c476f Save data initialization flag for client, has to stay 0x6b~~ DEPRECATED, REPLACED BY SONIC STORYPROG

 # vanilla addresses of data, for reference
 - 022c4560 selected character, 1 is blaze, 0 is sonic